S2E/s2e-old/docs/SystemTap.rst

 For the purpose of this tutorial, also enable the following options:

-- CONFIG_PCNET32=m (To enable this option, issue "linux32 make menuconfig", then select Device Drivers ---> Network device support ---> Ethernet (10 or 100Mbit) ---> AMD PCnet32 PCI support)
+- CONFIG_PCNET32=m (To enable this option, issue "make menuconfig", then select Device Drivers ---> Network device support ---> Ethernet (10 or 100Mbit) ---> AMD PCnet32 PCI support)
 - For other additional options, please refer to the `config.s2e.i686 <config.s2e.i686>`_ file.

 Refer to the `Building Linux <BuildingLinux.html>`_ tutorial